 Designed for the retired and semi-retired, The Knowledge Exchange is a lifelong learning program that meets on Fridays for eight-week sessions in fall, winter and spring.
-Full-length courses, workshops and "Lunch and Learn" presentations as offered.
+Full-length courses, workshops and presentations are offered.

 Courses are non-credit and led by a team of dedicated volunteers made up of GSU faculty, alumni and community experts.
 A volunteer Advisory Committee made up of Exchange class leaders and participants assist in overseeing the curriculum and sustaining quality programming.
 Topics include: History, Law, Liberal Arts, Current Events, Foreign Policy, Music/Film, Philosophy and more with lively discussions.
 Lunch is a great time to know other Exchange students, continue classroom discussions and share classroom and life experiences.
 Participants of The Knowledge Exchange enjoy a relaxed and friendly environment on the GSU campus and have formed a community of shared learning, social interaction and the free exchange of opinions and ideas.

 The Foreign Policy Association’s Great Decisions 2024 with Bill Byrnes

 An annual course offering with stimulating discussions over global topics.
 This year’s hot topics include Mideast Realignment, U.S. - China trade rivalry, NATO’s future, and Pandemic Preparedness.

 Bits and Pieces: Music Appreciation Potpourri with Ronald Small